kenzanlabs/spinnaker.github.io/hello-spinnaker/README.md

 Before we can begin setting up our workflow, we need to edit the Spinnaker configuration to allow it to communicate with our Jenkins server.

 Begin by shutting down Spinnaker.
-Spinnaker configuration is stored in memory so we need to reload it everytime we make a change.
+Spinnaker configuration is stored in memory so we need to reload it every time we make a change.
 You can now edit the master configuration file:

 ```
 # stop spinnaker